ToniWonKanobi/theoveranalyzed.net/posts/2015/4/10/my-apple-watch-try-on-session-and-that-keyboard.md

 #### The MacBook

 Since this was going to be my primary computer, I opted for the 1.3 GHz BTO option.
 That pushed my ship date back to May 6.
 My friend ordered the base model, and he should have it by the end of this month.
 I assumed the MacBook would have been in great supply, so much so that I was banking on going to the Apple Store tonight to pick it up!
 Sadly, that wasn't the case.
 I spoke with the try-on lady and she said they didn't get *any* MacBook stock for launch day.
-Oh [Angela Ahrendts][businessinsider].
+Oh [Angela Ahrendts][1].

 #### Impressions